UoW-CPC/rabbda-earthquakes-application/README.md

 # rabbda-earthquakes-portal

 ## Introduction
-This application is a proof of concept design that aims to demonstrate how Big Data can be used to create complex Big Data solutions.
+This is a proof of concept application that aims to demonstrate how Big Data can be used to create complex Big Data solutions.
 Additionally, by implementing various releases, someone can understand how a project evolves through multiple iterations.

 __RABBDA project:__